hendrikmitk/hendrikharlichs/src/routes/(main)/+page.md

 # Hi, I am Hendrik Harlichs.

-I am a **Software Developer** from Hamburg, Germany, currently working at <a href="https://www.awork.com/" target="_blank" rel="external noopener noreferrer">awork</a> as a Full-Stack Growth Engineer.
+I am a **Software Developer** from Hamburg, Germany, currently working at <a href="https://www.awork.com/" target="_blank" rel="external noopener noreferrer">awork</a> as a Frontend Growth Engineer.
 Together with my team, I focus on increasing user conversion, engagement, and retention by building thoughtful features and experiments within a modern Angular application.

 I have been a project manager, product owner, online editor, and even a car mechanic, but solving real-world problems while building useful, value-added web applications is what I enjoy the most!